ombulabs/blog/_posts/2019-01-30-gcal-for-project-management.md

 author: "emily"
 ---

-At [Ombu Labs](https://www.ombulabs.com), we like to split our time between working on our own products, open source code and client projects.
+At [Ombu Labs](https://www.ombulabs.com), we like to split our time between working on our own products, open source and client projects.

 Our own products include everything from [OmbuShop](http://www.ombushop.com/), an e-commerce platform, to [FastRuby.io](https://fastruby.io/), a Ruby on Rails upgrade service.
 In terms of open source, we recently created [Audit Tool](https://audit.fastruby.io) and are constantly searching for more projects to contribute to.
-We also work on a variety of interesting client projects, and generally take on two to three of them at a time.
+We also work on a variety of interesting client projects, and with our current team size, like to take on two to three of them at a time.

 **As an Account Manager, it can get hectic trying to manage all of this.
 [Google Calendar](https://www.google.com/calendar) can be a serious help.**